Resourcing further education colleges, chaplains and churches to work in creative partnership

 Click on the three tabs below, to read more (top tab is already open when you land on the page).

-ROUNDED is a new resource exploring significant themes in spiritual, moral, social and cultural development and aimed specifically for use with 16-19s in college.
-The resource will consist of at least six themed sessions which can be used as stand-alones or as part of a series.
+ROUNDED is our new resource exploring significant themes in spiritual, moral, social and cultural development and aimed specifically for use with 16-19s in college.
+The resource consists of six themed sessions which can be used as stand-alones or as part of a series.
 Each contains a central multimedia component, plus a menu of supporting activities so that you can build your own session, regardless of whether you are using ROUNDED in a 20 minute tutorial session, as a lunchtime activity in the college atrium for an hour, or as part of a drop-down day or enrichment afternoon.

-ROUNDED is has been commissioned by WMCFEC and Dare2Engage, and is being developed by versatile resource writer Simeon Whiting.
+ROUNDED has been commissioned by WMCFEC and Dare2Engage, and created by Simeon Whiting.
 Each session focuses on key ‘dispositions’ cultivated by many religious traditions and worldviews, as identified in the Birmingham Agreed Syllabus for RE.

-We are grateful to the following organisations for funding the development of ROUNDED: the Jerusalem Trust, St Peter’s Saltley Trust, the St Christopher’s Educational Trust and the Friends Hall Farm Street Trust.
+We are grateful to the following organisations for funding the development of ROUNDED: the Jerusalem Trust, St Peter’s Saltley Trust, Westhill Endowment, the St Christopher’s Educational Trust and the Friends Hall Farm Street Trust.

 WMCFEC runs occasional CPD sessions for FE College staff around matters of faith literacy in a college context, since appropriate attention to matters of spiritual, moral, social and cultural development contributes significantly to students’ rounded development as whole people and their competence as future citizens and employees.
 Becoming literate in faith matters will also help college staff to deal appropriately with faith-related issues which arise in the course of college life.
 Previous sessions have included: